 For more information or to make an appointment contact Ms Cooper in the Sick Bay phone: 929 0685 or Balance Physiotherapy: phone 021 742 723, email email@example.com, or book online at www.balancephysio.co.nz

 As well as our traditional Academic Scholarship which is awarded to the prospective student who scores the highest on the CV Gallagher Scholarship examination, for students starting in 2021 there is also the opportunity to gain the “CV Gallagher Creative Shirley Music Scholarship” and the “CV Gallagher Spartan Sport Scholarship”.
 There are two additional sport scholarships awards, the details of these can be found here.

-SBHS warm up gear is available for purchase/fitting in the first few weeks of every term.
+SBHS warm up gear is available for purchase/fitting in the first week of every term.
 Reminders and instruction around this will be in the school notices and also on our instagram @sbhsspartansport

 As spectators of your sons’ sport it is important you promote the fair play charter that is included in this booklet.
 Whilst one of our pillars at SBHS is around excellence it is not at the expense of respect for our own teams, the opposition, supporters of the opposition and the officials.

 Please be positive citizens of our community and enhance the experience for ALL those who are participating.
 You will notice the following signs placed on our fields of play please remember…

 THESE ARE YOUNG MEN • THIS IS A GAME • THE COACHES ARE VOLUNTEERS • THE REFEREES ARE HUMAN • ENJOY THE EXPERIENCE